Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Whenever the player thinks that they are done with placing one T-object, they can hit a "done" button on the right side of the entry portal.
 After a short cool off, the "start" button re-appears and has to be hit again for the next exit portal and T-objects to appear.

-One of the positive effects of this portal interaction methode is, that objects can be reached that normally could not be reached with the given physical limitations.
-To conclude, I ended up with the same advantage as my original interaction idea would have had, but also finished with a methode, that still feels more natural than shooting spider webs or some energy laser.
+One of the positive effects of this portal interaction method is, that objects can be reached that normally could not be reached with the given physical limitations.
+To conclude, I ended up with the same advantage as my original interaction idea would have had, but also finished with a method, that still feels more natural than shooting spider webs or some energy laser.

 ## Unity Quirks and Iteration Time